plague1981/RNAseq_Hisat2_Stringtie_ballgown/README.md

 # Command lines for linux OS
 1. build the index <br/>
 \> hisat2-build ref.fa index <br/>
 index is the basename of index files.
-This command line will generate 8 index files with suffix name *.ht2
+This command line will generate 8 index files with suffix '.ht2'
+# Command lines for windows with R scripts